One day it just clicked …

 Photography sort of chose me.

-I discovered that I’m really good at helping people feel comfortable and natural in front of the camera, even at their dorkiest.
-To coax out the best in someone and capture that authentic moment in time is truly the gift that keeps on giving.
+I discovered that I’m really good at helping people feel comfortable and natural in front of the camera, even when they don’t FEEL it.
+To coax out the best in someone and capture that authentic moment is truly the gift that keeps on giving.
 That’s when I know we’re cooking with gas.

 I’ve always loved working with natural light, and I’m no stranger to doing whatever it takes to get “the shot” (*see: climbing trees, wading through pools, lying next to cow pats, etc).
 The thing is, there’s no right or wrong.
 Smile, laugh, be a big goof, interact.
 Stay in the moment.
 It’s where the magic happens.